ryanspice/bind.js/README.md

 # Bind.js

+* this edit adds IE11 support by removing set as a dependency *

+* this repo has been adjusted to use an ES6 Class and will need to be transpiled (transpilation not included) *

 Two way data binding for HTML and JavaScript (with node.js compatibility) with additional support for transforming data before it arrives in the DOM.

 [![Test status](https://api.travis-ci.org/remy/bind.js.svg?branch=master)](https://travis-ci.org/remy/bind.js) [![Coverage Status](https://coveralls.io/repos/remy/bind.js/badge.svg)](https://coveralls.io/r/remy/bind.js)